Wayde-Ouadie/OpenSource-SRE/README.md

 ---

-Built for OpenSource Days Event — Hackathon 2026
+Built in 24hrs for OpenSource Days Event — Hackathon 2026